You Google your company and BAM! Everything changes. How is this affecting prospects? Are sales ...

-A Domain is a naming convention used by Internet resources that consists of a chosen name immediately followed by a Top Level Domain (TLD) designation like .com, .net or .org.
+A Domain is a naming convention used by Internet resources that consist of a chosen name immediately followed by a Top Level Domain (TLD) designation like .com, .net or .org.

 The registration of domains and the hosting of websites are part of an important global industry similar to real estate markets in terms of supply and demand.
 Choosing and registering appropriate domain names are crucial activities for search engine optimization (SEO) and reputation management firms.